Welcome to In Reverence.

 We’re interested in digging into the ways self-care has helped people evolve past their own blocks, trauma and social conditioning.
 We believe in the deep healing path of vulnerability and compassion and how this can help us enrich our beautiful community.

-For this edition we're honored to welcome Megan Ferreira.
+For this edition we're honored to welcome Dominique Ashanti.

-1. What's your name and where do you live?
+1. Tell us a little about yourself, your name, your pronouns, where you live.
 Share a small bio to help us get to know you.

 2. When did you start taking conscious care of yourself?

 i started taking conscious care of myself after leaving college in 2017.

 my university experience left me very drained, damaged, and broken.